 Tracey, a retired nurse, was diagnosed with early-onset dementia and posterior cortical atrophy (PCA) when she was in her mid-forties.
-Tracey is determined to keep her mind and her body active during the coronavirus pandemic with a variety of activities and hobbies at home.
+Despite the challenges coronavirus has brought, Tracey is determined to keep her mind and her body active with a variety of activities and hobbies.

 When the coronavirus lockdown first hit, I was already self-isolating with a nasty chest infection that lasted two weeks.
-So when everyone says that they have been on lockdown for three weeks, for me, it has been a lot longer.
+So when everyone says that they have been on lockdown for three weeks, for me, it was a lot longer.

 'I was worried about how my dementia would cope in being at home all the time.'